Pegula Ice Arena

-The Pegula Ice Arena is a 6,014-seat multi-purpose arena in University Park, Pennsylvania on the campus of Penn State University.
+The Pegula Ice Arena is a 6,014-seat multi-purpose arena in College Township, Pennsylvania on the campus of Penn State University.
+As with all locations on the Penn State campus, its mailing address is University Park.
 The facility is located on the corner of Curtin Road and University Drive near the Bryce Jordan Center.
 The arena is named after Kim and Terry Pegula for their donations to fund the arena and it replaced the 1,350-seat Penn State Ice Pavilion.

 The arena contains two ice surfaces.
 One, the Varsity Rink, is used for Penn State Hockey games and other main events.
 It has a capacity of 6,014.
 The other, the Community Rink, has a capacity of 300 and functions as a public ice rink for the community.